-This Day in History: Staff Sergeant Ysmael Villegas charges six enemy foxholes
+This Day in History: Staff Sgt Ysmael Villegas charges six enemy foxholes

 On this day in 1945, a U.S. soldier charges not just one, but six enemy positions.
 Staff Sergeant Ysmael Villegas was then just one day shy of his 21st birthday.
 Unfortunately, he would be killed before he could celebrate the milestone.

 The man that was known as “Smiley” to his family and friends would be posthumously awarded the Medal of Honor in October 1945.